rmarasigan/bus-ticketing/docs/api_usage/bookings.md

 ```

 ### Get Booking Records
-When retrieving the specific booking record, the `booking_id` query parameter must be present in the URL.
-This parameter identify which information should be returned.
-It will either return a representation of a specific cancelled booking record or a list of cancelled booking record.
+When retrieving the specific booking record, the `id` and `bus_route_id` query parameters must be present in the URL.
+These parameters identify which information should be returned.
+It will either return a representation of a specific booking record or a list of booking record.

 **Method**: `GET`